Wealthy Living has given permission to republish this excellent post on housing market trend to expect over the coming months.

 The pandemic is a good example of circumstances coming together to push housing market prices to historical highs, and they’ve remained elevated without any indication of a drop.

 However, while it’s notable that stock investors frequently experience significant price trends up and down, housing market crashes are less common, but they do happen.

 While swing trading can help protect stock investors from price falls, hedging against a housing market crash is more difficult.

 While my swing trading course might interest stock investors, and there may be no signs of a housing market crash, this post will look at some of the significant trends to expect in the housing market over the coming months.

 It is not only gas prices that are rising.
 Although the war in Ukraine briefly lowered interest rates, other factors are pushing the rates higher.

 In January of last year, mortgage experts had predicted that rates would continue to rise from the all-time low of 2.93 percent.
-They plunged in 2020, but this year, almost everyone worldwide is expecting the rates to increase on mortgages and personal lending.
+They plunged in 2020, but this year, almost everyone worldwide is expecting the rates to increase on mortgages.

 Mortgage rates are rising due to consumer spending and rising inflation, as per Sam Khater, chief economist of Freddie Mac.

 Undoubtedly, record-low mortgage rates contributed to the housing boom of 2021 and 2020, and many believe it contributed the most to the growth.